grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/02 WebSockets.md

 </CodeGroup>

-As you can see above the [connect()](/javascript-api/k6-ws/connect) method takes a "run" function as its third parameter, and that function should accept a [Socket](/javascript-api/k6-ws/socket) object as its only parameter.
+In this example, the [connect()](/javascript-api/k6-ws/connect) method takes a "run" function as its third parameter.
+That function should accept a [Socket](/javascript-api/k6-ws/socket) object as its only parameter.
 The run function forms the basis of the asynchronous event loop.

-It will be called immediately when the WebSocket connection is created, execute all code inside it (usually code to set up event handlers), and then block until the WebSocket connection is closed (by the remote host or by using [socket.close()](/javascript-api/k6-ws/socket/socket-close)).
+When the WebSocket connection is created, the run function will be immediately called, all code inside it will be executed (usually code to set up event handlers), and then blocked until the WebSocket connection is closed (by the remote host or by using [socket.close()](/javascript-api/k6-ws/socket/socket-close)).

 ## Error handling

-To catch errors that can happen during the life of a WebSocket connection you attach a handler to the "error" event, as is illustrated below:
+To catch errors happen during the life of a WebSocket connection, attach a handler to the "error" event:

 <CodeGroup labels={["Error handling in WebSocket tests"]} lineNumbers={[true]}>